-The Clean Water Division promotes educational partnerships with local groups and agencies, such as the City of Vancouver and Washington State University Extension, to increase public awareness, encourage environmental stewardship to keep dirt and other pollutants out of waterways.
+The Clean Water Division promotes educational partnerships with local groups and agencies, such as the City of Vancouver and Washington State University Extension, to increase public awareness and encourage environmental stewardship to keep dirt and other pollutants out of waterways.

 The program also works with individuals, schools, businesses and property owners about how we all can do our part to protect Clark County's water resources for future generations.
 Remember, "we all live downstream."